cs-fullstack-master/frontend-eventListener-ic/README.md

 # Event Listener IC
+#### Create an HTML file for each problem, one JS file, and one CSS file
 ### Problem 1:
 Create a h1 element with the text "Teacher".
 Create a button with the text "Next".
 Given the array ["Kenn", "Kevin", "Erin"] change the text in the h1 element by iterating through the names when the button is clicked.